 People who have HIV and AIDS may develop AIDS-related dementia as the disease progresses.
 Other names for AIDS dementia are AIDS dementia complex (ADC), HIV-associated dementia, and HIV/AIDS encephalopathy.
 Symptoms include problems with memory, reasoning, concentration, judgment, and problem-solving.
-If you have AIDS dementia, you might also have speech problems or be clumsy or have poor balance.
+If you have AIDS dementia, you might also have speech problems, be clumsy, or have poor balance.

 Chronic Traumatic Encephalopathy

-Chronic Traumatic Encephalopathy (CTE) is a type of brain disorder that causes dementia symptoms.
-It's often found in professional football players, boxers, and other athletes, military members, and others who suffer repeated blows to the head.
-This condition was called dementia pugilistic when it was discovered among boxers in the early 1900s.
+Chronic traumatic encephalopathy (CTE) is a type of brain disorder that causes dementia symptoms.
+It's often found in professional football players, boxers, other athletes, the military, and others who suffer repeated blows to the head.
+This condition was called dementia pugilistica when it was discovered among boxers in the early 1900s.
 CTE is the preferred name for it now.

 Symptoms include memory problems, impulsive or erratic behavior, balance problems, problems with judging, aggression, and depression.
-These symptoms come on slowly, but CTE can't yet be diagnosed with certainty until after death when an autopsy is performed.
+These symptoms come on slowly, but CTE can't yet be diagnosed with certainty until an autopsy is performed after death.

 Mixed dementia is a combination of two or more types of changes in the brain that cause dementia.
-One common example is mixed dementia with signs of both Alzheimer's vascular dementia.
+One common example is mixed dementia with signs of both Alzheimer's and vascular dementia.
 Alzheimer's and Lewy body dementia often happen to one person, too.
-Because there's so much overlap of symptoms, mixed dementia can be difficult to diagnose, and certain diagnosis usually happens only after autopsy.
+Because there's so much overlap of symptoms, mixed dementia can be challenging to diagnose, and certain diagnosis usually occurs only after autopsy.

 Help For You Or A Loved One While Dealing With Dementia

 Coping with even the possibility that you or a loved one might have dementia now or in the future can be difficult.
-The idea that your brain may deteriorate to the point that it affects your daily functioning is concerning or even frightening.
+The idea that your brain may deteriorate to the point that it affects your daily functioning can be concerning and frightening.

-One of the best things you can do to address you fear to talk to a counselor about dementia.
+One of the best things you can do to address your fear is to talk to a counselor about dementia.
 They can help you understand what dementia is and how it might affect you.
-They can also help you cope with the difficulty of getting a diagnosis, as well as facing the impact of the disease if it happens.
+They can also help you cope with the difficulty of getting a diagnosis and facing the impact of the disease if it happens.